 - Supports Microsoft’s own variant of Variable Rate Shading (VRS)

 - Compatible with four generations of Xbox games

 - 12 teraflops GPU performance (twice the capacity of Xbox One X)

-When is Xbox Series X released?
+When will the Xbox Series X and Xbox Series S be released?

 Xbox Series X is our fastest, most powerful console ever, designed for a console generation that has you at its centre.
 This means a high-fidelity gaming experience enclosed in a quiet and bold design, with the ability to discover thousands of games across four generations, all with more playing and less waiting.

 Microsoft on the new Xbox Series X console

 The new console has backwards compatibility with all older Xbox One games.